Always castle in your chess games!

-Let’s cover everything you wanted to know about castling, but were afraid to ask.
+Now let’s cover everything you ever wanted to know about castling, but didn’t know were important to ask!

 Why is Castling a Big Deal?